Claiming for pothole damage on car insurance

 How can I make a claim for pothole damage from the council or road authority?

-To give yourself the best possible chance of making a successful pothole claim, follow these steps:
+Next, to give yourself the best possible chance of making a successful pothole claim, follow these steps:

 • Report the pothole to the relevant council/authority.
 You can do this on the GOV.UK website.
-Not only are you being a responsible citizen by doing this, but there will also be a record of the report that will work in your favour when you make a claim

 How will I know if my pothole claim is successful?